autarc/material-ui-stylus/README.md

 There are multiple options to get the style files:

   a) `npm install material-ui-stylus`
   b) `bower install material-ui-stylus`
-c) Download the master version or fork/clone the repository
+  c) Download the master version or clone this repository

 Afterwards link the files as a references into your stylus sheet: